platformsh/platformsh-docs/sites/upsun/src/get-started/here/setup.md

 {{< note theme="info" title="Don't commit dependencies" >}}

-Whether you're migrating your own project, or testing Upsun with a starter project, **never commit your app's dependencies**.
+Whether you're migrating your own project, or testing {{% vendor/name %}} with a starter project, **never commit your app's dependencies**.
 Make sure you ignore directories containing dependencies by updating your `.gitignore` file.

 ```bash